b4hand/kijiproject.github.com/_posts/userguides/mapreduce/1.2.5/2013-01-01-kiji-mr-overview.md

 included with distributions of Kiji BentoBox.

 In the sections of this guide that follow, the core job types will be explained in greater detail.
-Motiviation, example code snippets, and (where appropriate) a description of reference implementations in the KijiMR Library will be given for each.
+Motivation, example code snippets, and (where appropriate) a description of reference implementations in the KijiMR Library will be given for each.
 This guide also contains an in-depth description of how to use  _KeyValueStores_ to expose side-data stored in HDFS and Kiji through a consistent interface to your MapReduce jobs.
 Finally, this guide contains a description of the